knyazer/OpenCV-KhadasVIM3/README.md

 # OpenCV-KhadasVIM3
-Script for OpenCV installation to Khadas VIM3Pro
+Script for OpenCV installation to Khadas VIM

 For installation just run install.sh
 ```shell